harshithamadarapu/Team16_Hinglish-Auto-suggestions/CONTRIBUTIONS.md

 - **TinyBERT Experimentation**: I also experimented with TinyBERT, a smaller version of BERT, to optimize for faster processing and reduced model size.
 However, due to GPU limitations in Colab, I wasn’t able to fully run and fine-tune TinyBERT.

 ---

-Here is your contribution summary in the requested format:

----